 Denesh read Economics at The London School of Economics (BSc Econs).
 He trained for theology Down Under at Moore Theological College (BTh) and then pursued a Research Masters at Trinity Evangelical Divinity School in Deerfield, Illinois (ThM).

-He is married to Deborah and they have three children, Ethan, Elijah and Emma.
+He is married to Deborah and they have three children.
 Denesh is a long-suffering fan of Liverpool Football Club…but he knows that in Christ, he will truly never walk alone!

 Denesh is also President of Project Timothy.

 Even though she attended a Catholic school, Charmaine was never truly interested in religion and preferred to think of herself as a “Free Thinker”.
 However, a number of life events conspired to bring her to Christ, in whom she now finds absolute joy and contentment.
 Charmaine, who’s affectionately known as Char, is the The Crossing Church’s administrator but she also dabbles in freelance writing (she’s been in the industry for 8 years and counting).
 She’s happily married to her best friend, Wenhao, who also attends The Crossing’s 430pm service.